ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md

 ![Rule priority](site_separation/rule_priority.png)

 Rule precedence is defined by the order from top to bottom.
-So in the example above:
+So, in the example above:

 1. **Manual site separation** (if enabled) will look at the **Device Attributes** and try to first assign a device based on its serial number if a match is found.